Albania - Bikepacking the Backroads

 Accommodation

-This is a bikepacking trip with riders carrying their own stuff between hotels.
-If you prefer, luggage transfer can be added to your booking for £100.
+You can choose to either ride bikepacking-style, carrying your own stuff between hotels, or if you prefer, luggage transfer can be added to your booking for a fee.

 Food